vilt23/aws-bootcamp-cruddur-2023/journal/week4.md

 ## Creation and manipulation of Cruddur local Postgres DB

-I created a postgres user in my local environment and list the databases in that environment.
+I created a postgres user in my local environment and list the databases of that environment.

 ![create local user](assets/Week4/Week%204%20-%20List%20of%20databases.png)

 After that I set the connection variables for the environment
 ![env var set](assets/Week4/Week%204%20-%20Connection%20URL.png)

-Next I create a list of bash files in the bin folder of the backend allowing to manipulate postgres in the local and in the AWS production environment with minimal overhead: the file [db-create](https://github.com/vilt23/aws-bootcamp-cruddur-2023/blob/main/backend-flask/bin/db-create) to create the cruddur database, [db-drop](https://github.com/vilt23/aws-bootcamp-cruddur-2023/blob/main/backend-flask/bin/db-drop) to drop cruddur database, [db-schema-load](https://github.com/vilt23/aws-bootcamp-cruddur-2023/blob/main/backend-flask/bin/db-schema-load) to load the schema into the db based on the file [schema.sql](https://github.com/vilt23/aws-bootcamp-cruddur-2023/blob/main/backend-flask/db/schema.sql) in the db folder of the backend.
+Next I create a list of bash files in the bin folder of the backend allowing to manipulate postgres in the local and in the AWS production environment when use with the argument "prod" with minimal overhead: the file [db-create](https://github.com/vilt23/aws-bootcamp-cruddur-2023/blob/main/backend-flask/bin/db-create) to create the cruddur database, [db-drop](https://github.com/vilt23/aws-bootcamp-cruddur-2023/blob/main/backend-flask/bin/db-drop) to drop cruddur database, [db-schema-load](https://github.com/vilt23/aws-bootcamp-cruddur-2023/blob/main/backend-flask/bin/db-schema-load) to load the schema into the db based on the file [schema.sql](https://github.com/vilt23/aws-bootcamp-cruddur-2023/blob/main/backend-flask/db/schema.sql) in the db folder of the backend.
 Then modify the bash files permissions to make them executable.

 ![db-create bash](assets/Week4/Week%204%20-%20DB%20create%20bash.png)